Local Limit Disorder Characteristics of Superconducting Radio Frequency Cavities: Ballpark estimate of in case of Nb Sn

 In the following, we apply our approach to very roughly estimate the pair-breaking contribution to the surface resistance $R_s$ at $T=\SI{0}{K}$ for the promising SRF material Nb$_3$Sn.
 As in the case of Nb considered and analyzed in the main text, even in this case, we will, for simplicity, take the anisotropic properties of the order parameter only throughout the presence of nonzero pair-breaking scattering.
 We also neglect that the analyzed Nb$_3$Sn is (considering the atomic Sn content) in the strong coupling regime \cite{Godeke06} and consider the material as a standard low-temperature conventional superconductor.
 Our approximation is based on the Dynes-like character of the Nb$_3$Sn point contact tunneling conductance measurements \cite{PosenPHDThesis}, revealing a relatively sharp gap at low temperatures, suggesting a small influence of the pair-breaking effect.

 To specify, we will utilize properties of Nb$_3$Sn cavity 2 from test 6 reported in \cite{PosenPHDThesis} and Tab.~7.2 therein.
-We will consider the resonant frequency $f=~\SI{1.3}{GHz}$, clean limit zero Kelvin temperature London penetration depth $\lambda_{L0}=\SI{89}{nm}$, coherence length (roughly equal to the size of the Cooper pair) $\xi_0 = \SI{7}{nm}$, and mean free path $\ell = \SI{4.8}{nm}$.
+We consider the resonant frequency $f=~\SI{1.3}{GHz}$, clean limit zero Kelvin temperature London penetration depth $\lambda_{L0}=\SI{89}{nm}$, coherence length (roughly equal to the size of the Cooper pair) $\xi_0 = \SI{7}{nm}$, and mean free path $\ell = \SI{4.8}{nm}$.
 The routine check reveals that already $\lambda_{L0}\gg \ell$, justifying the local response to the external electromagnetic field.

 First, we can immediately estimate the overall scattering rate $\gamma_n =\sqrt{2} \xi_0/\ell\approx2$, showing the intermediate disorder regime.
-This may be surprising, since naively, judging only by the lower $\ell$ than in Nb samples, one could expect a dirty limit.
-However, slightly smaller $v_F\sim\SI{0.1}{Mm/s}$ and larger $\Delta_0$, causing smaller $\xi_0$ point towards the mentioned intermediate disorder regime.
+This may be surprising, since naïvely, judging only by the lower $\ell$ than in Nb samples, one could expect a dirty limit.
+However, slightly smaller $v_F\sim\SI{0.1}{Mm/s}$ and larger $\Delta_0$, causing smaller $\xi_0$ point toward the mentioned intermediate disorder regime.